jaywcjlove/rehype-video/README.md

 Markdown supports video play with `.mp4` and `.mov` URLs. like [`github video`](https://github.blog/2021-05-13-video-uploads-available-github/) features.

-The following is a sample test of the video preview:
+The following is a sample test of the video preview in GitHub:

 https://user-images.githubusercontent.com/1680273/138299599-88547edd-859c-44c9-8b52-2cc06f7f2dd3.mov